 The primary factor in receive sensitivity has to do with the data rate.
 The higher the data rate, the lower the receive sensitivity.
-A WiFi receiver will always be less sensitive than a
+A WiFi receiver will always be less sensitive than an 868 MHz commercial wireless receiver because of the application it's supporting.